someengineering/resoto.com/blog/2022/10-20-resoto-cdk/index.md

 - `MngDesiredSize`: The desired number of instances in the k8s managed node group.
 The default value is 1.
 - `MngInstanceType`: The instance type of the k8s managed node group.
 The default value is t3.medium.

-## There is more
+## There are more

 The CDK construct is just a starting point.
-Soon we will provide a one click install method for AWS, which will allow you to deploy Resoto in a single click.
+Soon we will provide a one-click install method for AWS, allowing you to deploy Resoto in a single click.
 Stay tuned!